SiamKing/surf-report-cli-gem/README.md

 ## Installation

-You can install this gem via `gem install surf-report-cli-gem`.
+You can install this gem via `gem install surf_report`.
 The `surf-report` CLI will be installed and you can run `surf-report` to get a list of the waves you can hit now right in your command line.

 And then execute: